-The FY 19-20 revenue continues year-over-year decreases since the IRWM grant awards peaked in 2017-8.
-The figure and table below show the both our fiscal-year and total funding over the last several fiscal years.
+Revenue from IRWM grants strongly influences the overall picture of our annual and multi-year budgets.
+The FY 19-20 revenue shows an increase due to expected award of the IRWM Prop 1 grant.
+The figure and table below show both our fiscal-year and total funding over the last several fiscal years.
 (Total multi-year budget was not calculated in 2012-3 or 2013-4.)